GrishMahat/TTV/README.md

-Absolutely, I'll revise the document without removing any duplicate content:

----

 # TTV

 TTV is a Python application that processes custom text input to generate videos.
 It supports various features such as image search, voice-over, and video composition.
 With TTV, you can easily create video segments based on text input and generate engaging videos with dynamic images and voice narration.